s0h8/Bernoulli-s-apparatus/storyboard/README.md

 3) Student will be able to recall the velocity head and pressure head concepts.
 4) To understand the change in the pressure head when flow rate is changed through calculation.
 5) To understand the calculation of flow rate by measuring height in collecting tank.
-6) To plot a graph taking piezometer distances on x-axis and taking total head, Velocity head, Pressure head on Y-axis.
+6) To plot a graph taking piezometer distances on x-axis and taking Pressure head on Y-axis.
 7) Student will be able to analyse the data obtained from various sections of the pipe at different flow rates through graph.

 #### 2.3 Set the Pathway Activities: